 Modifiable means that you can do something about them.

-As I point out in my award-winning book, “Dr. Eno’s A-to-Z Guide to Thriving with Type 2 Diabetes” the first three steps to dealing with any challenge are critical mindset strategies- acceptance, belief,
+As I point out in my award-winning book, “Dr. Eno’s A-to-Z Guide to Thriving with Type 2 Diabetes” the first three steps to dealing with any challenge are critical mindset strategies- acceptance, belief, and commitment to change.

 Instinctively we know what we need to do, eat ‘healthier’ and exercise more.
 But if it were as simple as that why do we have an obesity epidemic?

 My mission is to provide you with tools which will allow you to create a permanent shift in your way of being so that you can become more empowered in the choices you make when it comes to your overall wellbeing.

 In my next article I’ll be reviewing how fasting can help improve your metabolic health.

 To download a free copy of the first three chapters of my book click here